DingXiaoH/RepVGG/README.md

 # RepVGG

-Will be updated in several days.
+Will be updated upon the announcement of arxiv preprint (in two days).
 Star me if you are interested.